Chill-Astro/PyCalc-JE/Readme.txt

 To Build and Run this Project, you need to have JDK installed on your machine.

 To Compile from source,
-javac PyCalc_JE.java
+javac *.java

 If using precompiled PyCalc_JE.class, JDK-24 or higher is required.

 Once compiled do this :
-jar cfm PyCalc-JE.jar manifest.txt PyCalc_JE.class
+jar cfm PyCalc-JE.jar manifest.txt PyCalc_JE.class OpenScan.class

 To run the CUI App,
 java -jar PyCalc-JE.jar